adobe/aem-uix-examples/universal-editor-richtext-draft/README.md

 Please refer to the `src/universal-editor-ui-1/web-src/src/components` file for the implementation details.

+### How to use

+- Start by clicking on the text you want to change.
+After making the changes, click on the add button to create a draft.</li>
+- If you don't want to add the draft, click the revert button to cancel the change.</li>
+- You can select a draft from the list to persist or delete it.</li>
+- You can not edit a draft, only save or delete it.
+For that, delete the draft and create a new one</li>

+The drafts are persisted on the browser.
+If you clear the cache, you will lose them.
+The minimum length of a draft is `50` characters.

 ## Setup

 - Populate the `.env` file in the project root and fill it as shown [below](#env)